Asymptotics for the wave equation on differential forms on Kerr-de Sitter space: Results for Kerr--de Sitter space

-To begin, recall that the scalar wave equation (and by essentially the same arguments the wave equation on differential forms, since the principal symbol of the Hodge d'Alembertian is scalar, see also \cite[\S{4}]{VasyHyperbolicFormResolvent} for a discussion in a related context) on the Kerr-de Sitter spacetime fits into the microlocal framework developed in \cite{VasyMicroKerrdS}.
+To begin, recall that the scalar wave equation (and by essentially the same arguments the wave equation on differential forms, since the principal symbol of the Hodge d'Alembertian is scalar, see also \cite[\S{4}]{VasyHyperbolicFormResolvent} for a discussion in a related context) on the Kerr--de Sitter spacetime fits into the microlocal framework developed in \cite{VasyMicroKerrdS}.
 In particular, asymptotics for waves follow directly from properties of the Mellin transformed normal operator family, and moreover the analysis of the latter is stable under perturbations.
-In the present context, this concretely means that for any $\eps>0$, there exists $a_\eps>0$ such that for all angular momenta $a$ with $|a|<a_\eps$, the meromorphic family of operators $\cR_a(\sigma):=(\td(\sigma)+\wt{\delta_{g_a}}(\sigma))^{-1}$ has no poles in $|\sigma|\geq\eps$, $\Im\sigma\geq 0$, and such that moreover all poles in $|\sigma|<\eps$ are perturbations of the pole of $\cR_0(\sigma)$ at $0$, in the sense that all poles of $\cR_a(\sigma)$ in $|\sigma|<\eps$ are simple, and the sum of the dimensions of the resonant spaces at each resonance (i.e.\ pole of $\cR_a(\sigma)$) equals the corresponding sum for the Schwarzschild-de Sitter metric, which equals $4$ by Theorem~\ref{ThmSDSDDel}.
+In the present context, this concretely means that for any $\eps>0$, there exists $a_\eps>0$ such that for all angular momenta $a$ with $|a|<a_\eps$, the meromorphic family of operators $\cR_a(\sigma):=(\td(\sigma)+\wt{\delta_{g_a}}(\sigma))^{-1}$ has no poles in $|\sigma|\geq\eps$, $\Im\sigma\geq 0$, and such that moreover all poles in $|\sigma|<\eps$ are perturbations of the pole of $\cR_0(\sigma)$ at $0$, in the sense the sum of the ranks of the resonances (i.e.\ poles of $\cR_a(\sigma)$) in $|\sigma|<\eps$ equals the corresponding sum for the Schwarzschild--de Sitter metric, which equals $4$ by Theorem~\ref{ThmSDSDDel}; we refer the reader to \cite[Appendix~A]{HintzThesis} (which extends the perturbative discussion of~\cite[\S2.7]{VasyMicroKerrdS}) for definitions and details, and here merely point out the presently relevant consequence that sum of the dimensions of the kernels of $\td(\sigma)+\wt{\delta_{g_a}}(\sigma)$ for $|\sigma|<\eps$ is at most $4$-dimensional.
 Now, Lemma~\ref{LemmaSDSDualStates} suggests considering dual resonant states instead (which have a simpler form); the same stability result as for $\cR_a(\sigma)$ holds for $\cR_a^*(\sigma):=((\td(\sigma)+\wt{\delta_{g_a}}(\sigma))^*)^{-1}$.
-However, just as in the case of Schwarzschild-de Sitter space, we can immediately write down $4$ linearly independent dual $0$-resonant states for $d+\delta_{g_a}$: Namely, apply $\td(0)+\wt{\delta_{g_a}}(0)$ to $1_X$ (this is a dual resonant state for $\Box_{g_a}$), which produces a sum of $\delta$-distributions supported at the horizons $r=r_\pm$, and splitting this up into the part supported at $r_-$ and the part supported at $r_+$, we obtain $2$ linearly independent dual resonant states for $d+\delta$ in form degree $1$.
+However, just as in the case of Schwarzschild--de Sitter space, we can immediately write down $4$ linearly independent dual $0$-resonant states for $d+\delta_{g_a}$: namely, apply $\td(0)+\wt{\delta_{g_a}}(0)$ to $1_X$ (this is a dual resonant state for $\Box_{g_a}$), which produces a sum of $\delta$-distributions supported at the horizons $r=r_\pm$, and splitting this up into the part supported at $r_-$ and the part supported at $r_+$, we obtain $2$ linearly independent dual resonant states for $d+\delta$ in form degree $1$.
 The same procedure can be applied to $\star_{g_a}1_X$, yielding $2$ linearly independent dual resonant states for $d+\delta$ in form degree $3$ (which are simply the Hodge duals of the dual states in form degree $1$).
 Hence,

 which has the same dimension as

 is at least $4$-dimensional for small $|a|$, but it is also at most $4$-dimensional by the above perturbation stability argument!
 Hence, for small $|a|$, we deduce that $0$ is the only pole of $\cR_a(\sigma)$, i.e.\ the only resonance of $d+\delta_{g_a}$, in $\Im\sigma\geq 0$ (and also the only pole of $\cR_a^*(\sigma)$ in this half space), and is simple.